ekoindia/openapi-spec/markdown/README.md

 ```
 ### 2. UPI Payment to VPA Mobile API

-Pay money from your Eko wallet to a Mobile Number which has an associated VPA.
+Pay money from your Eko wallet to any bank account using UPI-registered Mobile Number.

 #### Details
 - **Method:** POST